 Huge bones of Sauropods include: vertebrae, remains of of huge spinal column, extremities and teeth.
 They are fine examples of well-known giants such as Diplodocus or the Brachiosaurus.

-Sharp, dagger-like teeth like daggers and very fine teeth come from dinosaurs such as Megalosaurus, Allosaurus and Baryonyx.
+Sharp, dagger-like teeth like daggers and very fine teeth come from dinosaurs such as Megalosaurus, Baryonyx or carcharodontosaurid allosauroids.

 Amongst all the pieces that form the exhibition, the most surprising ones could be the fossil eggs of dinosaurs.
 It is an incredible fossilization miracle that something so fragile can survive today after being laid by a dinosaur many, many millions of years ago.
 A part of a nest is exposed, and also a whole egg probably from the same age.
 They have been attributed to Titanosaurids and Sauropods about 20 meters long that built their nests in large colonies on the banks of lakes and rivers.
 Next to the eggs there is a model that recreates with great realism the precise moment when Titanosaurus babies emerged, 65 million of years ago.